-Fortunately, services help organizations achieve their cloud optimization requirements and business objectives.
+Fortunately, cloud optimization service providers help organizations achieve their cloud optimization requirements and business objectives.
 Companies can use a cloud optimization service to identify areas for improvement in the cloud and reduce costs, increase efficiency, establish organizational optimization strategies, and manage cloud infrastructure to enable continuous optimization.

 These services can benefit your company in the following important ways.